kvgelder/WindowsOPATestLab/README.md

 - [x] Create DFS namespace root on TestLab-DFSN1
 - [ ] Setup DFS replication for DFS Folder 'Private'
 - [ ] Deploy TestLab-DFSN2

+### TrustedHosts
+- [ ] IP/Device removal script will leave a comma if the first value in the list is deleted.